-Table 5 shows the results of Willingness to Communicate in English in two Asian countries, the current study, compared to the results of WTC in the USA.
-The comparison revealed that Malaysian university students were the highest in their overall Willingness to Communicate compared to the two Asian studies but lower that the results of the American study.
-Communication with friends was almost the same between the current study and the study conducted in Hong Kong, while the lowest was the results of the Korean study.
+Table 2 shows the results of Willingness to Communicate in English in two Asian countries, the current study, compared to the results of WTC in the USA.
+The comparison revealed that Malaysian university students were the highest in their overall Willingness to Communicate compared to the two Asian studies but lower than the results of the American study.
+Communication with friends was almost the same between the current study and the study conducted in Hong Kong, while the lowest were the results of the Korean study.
 Still the American study showed higher scores.
 Interestingly, Malaysian students were the highest in their scores for Willingness to Communicate with strangers among the four studies.
 The current study also revealed that Malaysian participants were the highest in their scores for public speaking followed by USA, Hong Kong, then Korea.
 For group discussion, the results of the current study were preceded by the American and followed by the two Asian studies.
-Korean students can next to the American, followed by Malaysian participants in interpersonal Willingness to Communicate while those from Hong Kong scores the lowest.
-If we look at the sores of meeting, we notice that Malaysian students scored higher the students from the two other studies from Asia and fell second compared with Americans.
+Korean students came next after the American, followed by Malaysian participants in interpersonal Willingness to Communicate while those from Hong Kong scored the lowest.
+If we look at the scores of meeting, we notice that Malaysian students scored higher than the students from the two other studies from Asia and came second compared with Americans.
 Generally, the current study showed that Malaysian university students were the most willing to communicate among the three Asian studies and were better than the American study in their scores for Willingness to Communicate with strangers.

-The results of WTC in English in terms of gender showed that generally male students are more willing to communicate in English than female student (p = 0.048).
+The results of WTC in English in terms of gender showed that generally male students are more willing to communicate in English than female students (p = 0.048).
 A study on gender differences in WTC found that there was no difference between male and female participants (Donovan and MacIntyre, 2004).
 The researcher reported the exact p value to show that the significance of that difference is not very strong.
 In a different context Iranian female learners were found outperforming Willingness to Communicate (Alavinia and Alikhani, 2014).
-The researcher also found it useful to not that the sample in the current study was not balanced (Male = 15, Female = 215) reflection the studied population (Male = 26, Female = 378).
+The researcher also found it useful to note that the sample in the current study was not balanced (Male = 15, Female = 215) reflection the studied population (Male = 26, Female = 378).

-The results of the current study showed that there were no significant differences in term of nationality among Malaysian trainee teachers (p = 0.825) while there were significant differences based on the ethnic group in overall WTC (p = 0.037).
-Indian participants showed the highest Willingness to Communicate with friends when compared with Chinese (p = 0.0001) and Malay (p = 0.001).
+The results of the current study showed that there were no significant differences in term of nationality among Malaysian trainee teachers (p=0.825) while there were significant differences based on the ethnic group in overall WTC (p=0.037).
+Indian participants showed the highest Willingness to Communicate with friends when compared with Chinese (p=0.0001) and Malay (p=0.001).
 The findings here were supported by an ethnographic study showing that Indians were the best in English language in terms of speaking, reading and writing (Azman, 1999).
-In the current study, one-way ANOVA test on WTC showed that there were significant differences among participants in terms of their course in the Faculty of Education (p = 0.004).
-The differences were noticed between TESL and ECED students in their overall WTC (p = 0.005), WTC with friends (p =0.0001), interpersonal (p = 0.30), group discussion (p =0.001) and WTC in meetings (p = 0.004).
-That support the primary observations of the researchers as ECED difficulty to understand students showed the questionnaire and asked for help from the researcher and sometimes asked their friends to translate into their mother tongue (Malay and Chinese).
-The researcher discussed with the lectures who reported that ECED student were facing problems with their English language and tend to use their mother tongue in communication.
+In the current study, one-way ANOVA test on WTC showed that there were significant differences among participants in terms of their course in the Faculty of Education (p=0.004).